melange-re/melange-re.github.io/docs/index.md

 ---

-Melange is a fork of the OCaml compiler that compiles to JavaScript.
+Melange is a backend for the OCaml compiler that emits JavaScript.
 Melange strives to provide the best integration with both the OCaml and JavaScript ecosystems.
 To know more about it start by reading the [introductory tutorial](getting-started.md), then check the [Learn](learn.md) section for more